 Room By Room

 Start at one end of the house, and focus on one room at a time.
-As you enter each room, pick up all things that don’t belong there and either move to their proper location or to the end of the house, where they can be recycled, disposed of, or stored appropriately. - Laurie Brown, Green Cleaning Pioneer and CSO of Earthstone International
+As you enter each room, pick up all things that don’t belong there and either move them to their proper location or to the end of the house, where they can be recycled, disposed of, or stored appropriately. - Laurie Brown, Green Cleaning Pioneer and CSO of Earthstone International

 Go Top Down